davidsenk/rpn/README.md

+#RPN Calc

+How to use:

+Requires rust to be installed.

+Clone the repo:

+    git clone git@github.com:davidsenk/rpn.git

+Build and run:

+    # cd rpn

+    # cargo run

 ```
 This is an RPN (Reverse Polish Notation) calculator program.
 This works by pushing numbers to a stack, and then completing operations on the pushed numbers in the order that they were added to the stack.